-Unless otherwise stated in the Notice of Award provisions section, AMS authorizes the use of program income through the additive method (2 CFR § 200.307(e)(2)).
-Any program income generated during the grant period must be used to further the objectives of the project and under the conditions of the award.
+Unless otherwise stated in the Notice of Award provisions section, AMS authorizes the use of program income through the additive method (2 CFR § 200.307(b)(2)).
+Any program income earned during the grant period of performance must be used to further the original purpose of the project and under the conditions of the award.
+Program income must be expended prior to requesting additional Federal funds.
 All program income must be recorded on the Federal Financial Report (SF-425) for the period in which it was earned.
 Recipients are not accountable for program income earned after the grant period.
 Program income includes, but is not limited to:

-- Income from fees for services performed during the period of performance; - The use or rental or real or personal property acquired under a federal award; - The sale of commodities or items fabricated under an award (this includes items sold at cost if the cost of producing the item was funded in whole or part with grant funds); and - Registration fees for conferences, workshops, etc.
+- Income from fees for services performed during the period of performance; - The use or rental or real or personal property acquired under a federal award; - The sale of commodities or items fabricated under a Federal award (this includes items sold at cost if the cost of producing the item was funded in whole or part with grant funds); and - Registration fees for conferences, workshops, etc.